A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Nuclear magnetic resonance (NMR) spectroscopy is a powerful analytical technique used to study the structure and dynamics of molecules.
-It is based on the principle that certain atomic nuclei, such as 1H, 13C, and 15N, have a magnetic moment and can be aligned in a magnetic field.
+It is based on the principle that certain atomic nuclei, such as 1H, 13C, and 15N, possess a magnetic moment and can be aligned in a magnetic field.
 When these nuclei are exposed to radiofrequency radiation, they absorb energy and flip their spins.
 The amount of energy absorbed is characteristic of the nucleus and its chemical environment.

 Basic Concepts